How Do Credit Card Companies Make Money?

 Credit card companies make money by extending credit and facilitating transactions.
 They charge interest and fees for these services.

 Using a credit card as a method of payment requires an intricate process happening behind-the-scenes when you buy your morning coffee or make an online purchase in seconds.
-Read one to learn more about this and how credit card companies make money.
+Read one to learn more about how credit card companies make money.

 Types of Credit Card Companies